Begounet/unity-dependency-graph-viewer/README.md

   * Find references/dependencies on scenes (without loading the scene): OK
   * Build all sync and async (with operation status): OK
   * Build one Object only: OK
-  * Watch file changes and rebuild only these files: In Progress
+  * Watch file changes and rebuild only these files: OK
-  * Save/load of cache (JSON into EditorPrefs): Waiting
+  * Save/load of cache (JSON into EditorPrefs): OK
-  * Put namespace everywhere: Waiting
+  * Put namespace everywhere: In Progress
   * Couple cache system with the node tree: Waiting
   * Remove old system: Waiting
   * Optimization of Unity's common assets (not browse all properties): Waiting